MiamiOH-CSE274/01_Git_and_Intro/README.md

 6. An SSet should be used here.
 The lines need to be sorted by length, but duplicates should only be printed once.
 The SSet does not have duplicate elements, but does have a compare(x,y) method that would be useful here when to lines have the same length and need to be ordered according to the usual "sorted order."
 7. A Queue with the priority queueing discipline would be most helpful here.
 Since duplicate elements do need to be printed, once all elements are in the Queue the remove() method will remove the shortest lines first, thus sorting them.
 8. Two Queues with a FIFO queueing discipline should help in this problem.
 Even lines should be added to an "even" queue, while odd lines can be added to a separate "odd" queue.
 Then the even lines can be printed first using the dequeue() operation for the "even" queue, followed by dequeueing the "odd" queue.
 9. A Dequeue interface is a good choice here.
-It can be randomly computed whether a each line should be added to the front or the back of the queue, thus randomizing the lines before outputting them.
+It can be randomly computed whether each line should be added to the front or the back of the queue, thus randomizing the lines before outputting them.

 #### 4. Your choice: Morin, Exercise 1.2, 1.3, or 1.4 (pick one)